|Nutrition Facts (per serving)|

-Want to warm up with a comforting fall pasta — made by you, from scratch?
+Want to warm up with a comforting fall pasta with noodles made from scratch?
 It's easier than you might think.
 Flour and pumpkin puree is all you need to make these delicious noodles.
-Serve it up with brown butter sage sauce and Parmesan cheese for the ultimate autumnal bliss.
+Serve it up with a sage brown butter sauce and Parmesan cheese for the ultimate taste of autumn.

 - For the Pasta: